-object, whether created from tensors, NumPy arrays, or files like TFRecords, the next step is often to preprocess the data.
-You might need to normalize numerical features, resize images, decode byte strings, or apply other custom logic to prepare the data for your model.
-The tf.data
+A tf.data.Dataset object serves as the foundation for data input pipelines in TensorFlow, capable of being created from diverse sources such as tensors, NumPy arrays, or files like TFRecords.
+After obtaining such a dataset, the next common step is to preprocess the data.
+This might involve normalizing numerical features, resizing images, decoding byte strings, or applying other custom logic to prepare the data for a model.
+For these preprocessing tasks, the tf.data API offers the powerful map() transformation.

 Let's start with a simple example.
 Suppose we have a dataset of numerical values and we want to normalize them by squaring each element.